Primary Navigation Mobile

 What are the running costs?

-Sportages aren’t as cheap as they used to be, with the versions you’d actually want starting at the low to mid £30,000 range.
+Sportages aren’t as cheap as they used to be, with the versions you’d actually want starting in the mid £30,000 range.
 Plug-in hybrid versions are the cheapest to run, if the most expensive to buy.
-It is capable of 43 miles of EV-only range in official WLTP testing and emits just 25g/km of CO2 emissions.
+The outgoing Sportage PHEV is capable of 43 miles of EV-only range in official WLTP testing and emits just 25g/km of CO2 emissions, we still don’t know the figures for the replacement.

 Front-wheel drive hybrid models are the most efficient non-plug-in versions, with some versions dipping below 130g/km, not bad for the class.
-Diesels are nearly as efficient on paper, with the mild hybrid petrols proving competitive if not particularly impressive for emissions.
-Non-hybrid models are best left to private buyers who don’t have to worry about CO2 figures for BIK company car tax.
+The mild hybrid models are best left to private buyers who don’t have to worry about CO2 figures for BIK company car tax.

-During our time on test, the full hybrid Sportage managed a reasonable 40-45mpg, while the plug-in hybrid model returned a more impressive 80mpg – although you’ll only see those figures on the trip computer if you keep the battery topped up.
-Expect mild hybrid and regular petrol engines to do mid to high 30s.
+During our time on test, a mild hybrid Sportage achieved 35-40mpg, the full hybrid Sportage managed a reasonable 40-45mpg, while the plug-in hybrid model returned a more impressive 80mpg – although you’ll only see those figures on the trip computer if you keep the battery topped up.

 View detailed MPG and CO2 figures on the Kia Sportage specs pages